flexwhere/custom-select-dropdown/projects/custom-select-dropdown/BUILD.md

 ## Publishing

-After building your library with `ng build custom-select-dropdown`, go to the dist folder `cd dist/custom-select-dropdown` and run `npm publish`.
+After building your library with `ng build custom-select-dropdown`, go to the dist folder `cd dist/custom-select-dropdown --prod` and run `npm publish`.

 ## Running unit tests